Anurag-30/knowledge-base/05-PostgresSql/Querying Tables/Readme.md

 ## Aggregate Functions

-Aggregate functions are helpful to
+Aggregate functions are helpful to do computations on the columns like AVG,SUM,